openforcefield/openff-docs/source/install.md

 $ mamba upgrade -n <name> --all
 ```

-But that can go wrong if you're mixing channels.
+But that can go wrong if you're mixing channels and might be slow if the environment is old.
 Recreating the environment often works better:

 ```shell-session
 $ mamba env remove -n <name>